 By subject area

 My research at the Cawthron Institute is highly applied to marine industries and focuses on the developement of High-Throughput Sequencing (HTS) metabarcoding tools for biomonitoring diversity changes around operation sites (aquaculture, oil/gas drilling, and marine biosecurity).

 At the University of Auckland, I combine 'real-world' and 'blue-sky' research applications.
-Projects are varied and include; i) metabarcoding Symbiodinium dinoflagellates in tropical foraminifera, corals and giant clams, ii) characterizing the diversity of benthic foraminifera in New Zealand using morphological and molecular approaches, iii) conducting phylogenetic analyses on tropical and temperate cyanobacteria, and iv) unvealing the diversity and dynamics of open-ocean plankton communities.
+Projects are varied and include; i) metabarcoding Symbiodinium dinoflagellates in tropical forams, corals and giant clams, ii) characterizing the functional role of microbiomes in aquaculture settings (e.g. oysters, salmon), iii) conducting phylogenetic analyses on tropical and temperate cyanobacteria and macro-algae, and iv) unvealing the diversity and dynamics of open-ocean plankton communities.